ultravioletrs/cube-docs/docs/architecture.md

 Cube AI combines:

 - SuperMQ for identity and domain management
-- A secure Cube Proxy for routing, authorization, and TEE enforcement
+- A secure Cube Proxy for routing and authorization
 - Guardrails Service for AI safety and compliance
 - Flexible backend support (Ollama, vLLM)
 - Trusted Execution Environments for confidential LLM execution

-Together, these components create a secure, scalable, multi-tenant platform for running LLMs with full data protection guarantees and AI safety controls.